 - Worked night shift in a refrigerated warehouse chopping vegetables in Portland Oregon

 While many of my school buddies were sitting around unemployed and not looking for work, I was working.
-Was did I get from this work?
+What did I get from this work?
 I realized there are a lot of crappy jobs.
 I learned there were some easy jobs.
-I learned a great telephone manner, I learned how to pitch someone a sale on their own doorstep, and learned how to deal with the insults I received.
-Ultimately I realized having no higher education left me with only low paid jobs, and going to University was one of the best opportunities I have ever seized.
+I learned a great telephone manner; I learned how to pitch someone a sale on their own doorstep and learned how to deal with the insults I received.
+Ultimately I realized having no higher education left me with only low-paid jobs, and going to University was one of the best opportunities I have ever seized.

 There is no doubt Mary likes creating things, and this is a sure sign that people will buy anything.
 If you have a hobby, think about how you can turn it into a business.

-The two foundations forming the basis of any expertise is certification and experience.
-Whatever professional work you choose to undertake you most likely will need to have some sort of certification.
-Nearly every industry offer certifications, whether it is a Certified Stock Market Analyst or a Wine Sommelier your first stepping is a certification.
-A certification essentially places a rubber stamp on your knowledge, this gives people confidence in your abilities.
-A great place to look for certifications available in specific industries is CareerOneStop which is sponsored by the U.S. Department of Labor.
+The two foundations forming the basis of any expertise are certification and experience.
+Whatever professional work you choose to undertake, you most likely will need to have some sort of certification.
+Nearly every industry offers certifications, whether it is a Certified Stock Market Analyst or a Wine Sommelier; your first stepping stone is a certification.
+A certification essentially places a rubber stamp on your knowledge; this gives people confidence in your abilities.
+A great place to look for certifications available in specific industries is CareerOneStop, which is sponsored by the US Department of Labor.

-If you are building experience in a new field or even want to build your knowledge in an existing field in order to create new opportunities for yourself try this.
+If you are building experience in a new field or even want to build your knowledge in an existing field in order to create new opportunities for yourself, try this.
 Locate the relevant online communities that have message boards and contribute.
-It will give you the opportunity to learn from others, and even more importantly you can see what questions people ask and what needs and lack of knowledge they have.
-You can even learn from those who complain online, as people who complain usually are unhappy with the service or product, you can then think about the improved services and product that would meet their needs.
+It will give you the opportunity to learn from others, and even more importantly, you can see what questions people ask and what needs and lack of knowledge they have.
+You can even learn from those who complain online, as people who complain usually are unhappy with the service or product; you can then think about the improved services and products that would meet their needs.

-I started a personal finance blog which now provides me with passive income through affiliate marketing.
-This initially started as a side hustle but the blog has been growing to the point whereby it is close to equaling my income I make as a CFP.
-I was able to utilize my existing customer email database to grow the blog and refer financial services which I recommend to my clients.
+I started a personal finance blog, which now provides me with passive income through affiliate marketing.
+This initially started as a side hustle, but the blog has been growing to the point whereby it is close to equaling my income I make as a CFP.
+I was able to utilize my existing customer email database to grow the blog and refer financial services that I recommend to my clients.
 I was also able to leverage my existing knowledge base as a CFP and share that knowledge with readers of my blog.

 Blogging is extremely accessible and requires almost no investment capital to get started.
 Anyone can get started and share their expertise within their niche.

-LinkedIn is the professional, business network of choice for the western world.
-If you make the effort to complete your profile, add your work experience, certifications and connect to your colleagues, you will have the start of a business opportunity engine.
+LinkedIn is the professional business network of choice for the western world.
+If you make an effort to complete your profile, add your work experience, certifications, and connect to your colleagues, you will have the start of a business opportunity engine.

 Ensure that your friends and co-workers add reviews of you and your skills to your profile.
 You can start by endorsing those people first and asking them to return the favor.
-As this builds, you will find you are contacted by competitor companies, recruiters and even people seeking your services.
-I even know business owners who do not use an email list anymore, they simply use there linked in contacts, as they get much better customer engagement through LinkedIn.
+As this builds, you will find you are contacted by competitor companies, recruiters, and even people seeking your services.
+I even know business owners who do not use an email list anymore; they simply use their LinkedIn contacts, as they get much better customer engagement through LinkedIn.
 You can even connect to me on LinkedIn.

-Everyone and their dog has a facebook page for their product, service or their personal brand.
+Everyone and their dog have a Facebook page for their product, service, or their personal brand.
 But beware of this, building up a following on Facebook is a lot less useful relevant now than it used to be.
-Even if you have 5,000 people who like your page, you cannot really communicate with them unless you pay Facebook, it is such a scam.
+Even if you have 5,000 people who like your page, you cannot really communicate with them unless you pay Facebook; it is such a scam.

 John Showalter Founder: TightFistFinance

-I had survived six rounds of layoffs at my company and the seventh round was coming.
+I had survived six rounds of layoffs at my company, and the seventh round was coming.
 Management warned us, the seventh round was going to be brutal.
-People began to worry and it became obvious, not many people had ever planned that they may one day find themselves jobless.
-I was prepared with a fully funded emergency fund and could live off of my savings, but I would have preferred not to dip into my savings.
+People began to worry, and it became obvious, not many people had ever planned that they might one day find themselves jobless.
+I was prepared with a fully-funded emergency fund and could live off of my savings, but I would have preferred not to dip into my savings.

 Finally, the dreaded day came.
 One hour before layoffs began, a high-level manager pulled me into an office and offered me a new position within the company, safe from layoffs.
 I took it without hesitation.
-I would later find out my direct management line was fighting to save me amongst the chaos.
+I would later find out my direct management line was fighting to save me from the chaos.
 The following hours were tough.
-A conference room was set up near my cubicle where they handed out layoff notices.
-For the next three hours the room was a revolving door.
+A conference room was set up near my cubicle, where they handed out layoff notices.
+For the next three hours, the room was a revolving door.
 We lost half our group in a matter of hours.

 Ensuring you set clear career goals that are in line with your values and philosophy is the key to ensuring you retain the energy and motivation to achieve those goals.
 Knowing your goals will guide you in the right direction when searching for your opportunities.